Checking candidate references is crucial for verifying their fitness for your open job, but when is the right time to check candidate references?

-Checkster’s digital reference checks help to uncover promising candidates you might have missed while reducing the time it takes to check references to just 2 minutes per candidate.
+Checkster’s digital reference checks help to reduce the time it takes to check references down to just 2 minutes per candidate.

-Instead of playing phone tag, you get candid feedback from references gathered in actionable reports and an average of 5 passive candidate referrals for your open job from each reference that gives feedback on your candidates.
+Instead of playing phone tag, you receive candid feedback from references gathered in actionable reports along with an average of 5 passive candidate referrals from each candidate.

 From the time that digital reference checks save in hiring, to the standardized, compliant reference check process it gives you, Checkster helps companies get more actionable hiring data from reference checks while streamlining the hiring process.